pts/pts-chroot-env-qq/README.txt

 Compatibility with old Linux systems:

-* The oldest Debian that is known to work with pts_chroot_env_qq.sh is potato (Debian 2.2, released on 2000-08-15, containing Perl 5.004).
+* The oldest Debian that is known to work with pts_chroot_env_qq.sh is slink (Debian 2.1, released on 1999-03-19, containing Perl 5.004).
-  However, UIDs larger than 65535 are not supported, and you will get root access within the chroot instead.
+  However, UIDs larger than 65535 are not supported, and you will get the UID truncated to 16 bits within the chroot instead.

-  `qq pts-debootstrap potato potato_dir' also works, and `qq apt-get install' works within there.
+  `qq pts-debootstrap slink slink_dir' also works, and `qq apt-get install' works within there.

+  FYI In Debian potato (Debian 2.2), UIDs larger than 65535 are not supported either, and you will get root access within the chroot instead.

 * The oldest Debian that is known to work with pts_chroot_env_qq.sh with UIDs larger than 65535 is woody (Debian 3.0, released on 2002-07-19,